straybro/yoshi/website/versioned_docs/version-4.x/business-manager-flow/overview.md

 #### Loading external scripts

-Create a file ending with `.module.ts` next to your existing page.
+Create a file ending with `.module.ts` (if it doesn't exist) next to your existing page.
 For example:

 ```typescript